2-19-08

 change is a bit slower than he predicted

-we are doing better than he expected us to--we are used to an accelerated rate of change
+we are doing better than he expected us to--we are used to an

 we expect turnover of technology